 Don’t be shy.
 Consider ways you can share your own thought leadership and expertise on the site to increase visibility.
 If you feel you don’t have good content of your own to share just yet, start by commenting and engaging on other people’s posts.
 Before you know it your engagement will become a habit and your visibility will naturally start to grow.

-Looking to take your executive resume and LinkedIn profile to the next level to land your next job faster and increase your earning power?
+Looking to take your executive resume or job search to the next level to land your next job faster and increase your earning power?
+I can help!
 Visit me online at: www.CareerImpressions.ca to learn more about my award-winning resume writing, LinkedIn writing, and job search strategies for top professionals and executives located across Canada and the USA.